deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18976/index.md

 ![](figures/figures_2_0.png)

-> 🔼 Figure 1 is a diagram showing the eight diverse domains and 38 sub-domains of the CAMEL-Bench, a comprehensive Arabic LMM benchmark.
+> 🔼 Figure 1 is a diagram showing the eight diverse domains and 38 sub-domains covered by the CAMEL-Bench Arabic LMM benchmark, highlighting its comprehensiveness and the variety of tasks it evaluates.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1.
 The proposed CAMEL-Bench covers eight diverse and challenging domains: multimodal understanding and reasoning, OCR and documents, charts and diagrams, videos, cultural-specific content, medical images, agricultural images, and remote sensing understanding in Arabic.
 CAMEL-Bench covers 38 sub-domains with over 29K questions carefully curated by native Arabic speakers to rigorously evaluate essential skills desired in Arabic LMMs.